How Is Dry Eye Syndrome Diagnosed?

 Such imaging tells us a lot about the state of your oil glands.
 Are they healthy?
 Blocked?
 Dilating?
 Atrophied?
 Gunky?
 Is the oil cloudy or clear? ― cloudy oil indicates the presence of a bacterial infection which thickens the oils until they are no longer effective.
 This we can usually clear up with antibiotics.

-Our Dry Eye professionals in Worthington provide cutting-edge treatment for dry eyes that is fully tailored to your specific needs.
+Our Dry Eye professionals in Powell provide cutting-edge treatment for dry eyes that is fully tailored to your specific needs.
 We diagnose and assess your eyes using the latest technology, combined with visual exams, questions, and all-around great patient care that will get to the core of your condition.
 For example:

 - How effectively are you blinking?
 How often?